Head and neck cancer diagnostic evaluations

 If your doctor is concerned that you may have cancer, he or she will refer you to a specialist for additional tests.
 This specialist will likely be either an oral and maxillofacial surgeon or a head and neck surgeon, typically referred to as an ear, nose and throat (ENT) doctor or an otolaryngologist.
 The specialist will carefully examine the entire area of your head and neck, including the lymph nodes of the neck, to check for any signs of cancer.

 Reduced wait times for appointments and test results

 We understand that waiting for test results can create a great deal of stress.
-To ease anxiety and help you begin your breast cancer treatment sooner, we provide reduced wait times for appointments and test results.
+To ease anxiety and help you begin your head and cancer treatment sooner, we provide reduced wait times for appointments and test results.
 Our turnaround time goal—from the time of the scan to providing results so treatment planning can occur—is four hours.

 We also want you to be as comfortable as possible during your imaging tests.
 Our team uses padding and comfort equipment, as well as a variety of positioning devices, to help you feel more relaxed during scans and procedures.